The Tower King

 "The Tower King" is a British comic science fiction strip, appearing in titles published by IPC Magazines.
-The story was published in the anthology Eagle from 27 March to 4 September 1982, written by Alan Hebden, with art by José Ortiz.
+The story was published in the weekly comic, Eagle, from 27 March to 4 September 1982, written by Alan Hebden, with art by José Ortiz.
 The story was set in a dystopian London, where society has broken down.

 Creation

 While the relaunched Eagle included a mix of photo and conventional picture strips.
 "The Tower King" was one of the latter.
 It was written by IPC stalwart Alan Hebden, who had experience writing for Battle Picture Weekly (including creating Major Eazy) and 2000 AD.
 José Ortiz provided the art; while the strip was in black-and-white, the web offset printing method used for Eagle meant he was able to give the art a grey wash, enhancing the atmosphere and detail.
 The strip's creators made use of the opportunity by juxtapositioning jarring visual elements, such as historic London landmarks strewn with the rubble of modern buildings, or soldiers in patchwork armour complete with pocket watches and police helmets, armed with both halberds and grenades.